jjpaulo2/jjpaulo2.github.io/readme.md

 ### 2021's new website!

 New year and everything comes new.
-My old website is still avaliable at https://jjpaulo2.github.io/mysite-legacy, but it won't get future updates.
+My old website's source code is still avaliable at [this legacy brach](https://github.com/jjpaulo2/mysite-front-end/tree/legacy), and it won't get future updates.
 I'm keeping it to guard old memories from the time I was learning web development.

 ![](new-site.gif)